garethbrickman/jaffle_shop_with_dagster-example/README.md

 The Dagster project is nested within the `jaffle_shop_with_dagster` sub-directory.

 Create and activate a fresh Python virtual environment.
-Then use the below commands to install the Dagster dependencies and to run Dagster locally.
+Then run each of the below commands to install the Dagster dependencies and run Dagster locally.

 ```zsh
 cd jaffle_shop_with_dagster/